5 Best Low Top Basketball Shoes in 2023

 What prompted Kobe to go low?

-Having spent a good part of his childhood in Italy, he was exposed quite extensively to football (known as soccer in the US).
-The shoes worn by football players are often low-top.
-He thought that if football players can make it with low-tops, there’s no reason that basketball players can’t!
+Having spent a good part of his childhood in Italy, he was exposed quite extensively to American football (known as football in the US).
+The shoes worn by American football players are often low-top.
+He thought that if American football players can make it with low-tops, there’s no reason that basketball players can’t!

 Which NBA stars followed suit?